-Yesterday, I gave a short lecture and demonstration on how to perform in-class group activities.
-My path to embracing group activities has been long and winding.
+Yesterday, I gave a short demonstration and workshop on how to perform in-class group activities.
+My path to embracing group activities has been…long.
 As an undergrad, I absolutely despised group work.
-Partly, this was pure stubbornness and partly, as I’ve come to understand, this was poor planning by my old instructors.
-My views on group work altered significantly when I was trained to teach freshman composition and rhetoric at UCSB and thus I returned to my old seminar yesterday to offer my insights to this year’s new batch of writing instructors.
+This was partly due to my stubbornness and partly due, as I’ve come to understand, to poorly executed planning by my old (but dearly valued) instructors.
+My views on group work shifted significantly when I was trained to teach freshman composition and rhetoric at UCSB and thus I returned to my old seminar yesterday to offer my insights to this year’s new batch of writing instructors.

-Since this short commtarial lecture was for a class of new writing instructors, I provided them with instructions of how a group activity built for them might look [SLide 3].
-Note the question was simple and direct and I provided some example to stimulate ideas.
-In addition, there was a clear expectation tha the response needed to be written down and there was a clear (short) time limit.
+Since this short commtarial lecture was for a class of new writing instructors, I provided them with instructions of how a group activity built for them might look [Slide 3].
+Note the question was simple and direct and I provided some examples to stimulate ideas.
+In addition, there was a clear expectation that the response needed to be written down and there was a clear (short) time limit.

-I spent the rest of my class time talking about processes – namely, writing, researching, and reading – which I will return to in my next post.
+I spent the rest of my class time talking about processes – namely, writing, researching, and reading – which I will return to in a later post.